By Melissa Luther

 Both alerts provide a graphic representation in the form of a bar graph below your traffic graph, as well as alert details in a section below the bar graph.
 You can also choose to receive an email when alerts are triggered.

 In general, weekly or monthly changes are probably more useful than daily changes, especially when looking at the automatic alerts.
 Daily fluctuations, even big ones, are normal for many sites.
 On the other hand, if you’re making significant design changes to your site or launching a new ad campaign, daily alerts can help you see the immediate impact of these activities.
 A good idea is to set up alerts for both increased and decreased activity.
 This way, you can also see when your campaign has run out of steam.

 Even if you’re not sure how you can use GA Intelligence immediately, it’s a good idea to get a feel for what it can do by enabling automatic alerts and seeing what they turn up.
 As you get more comfortable with the feature, you will begin to think of alerts you’d like to see.
 Then you can set up some custom alerts.
 Google even provides a few templates to get you started.

 By investigating GA Intelligence now, you will be ready to take full advantage of it when you launch your next marketing campaign.

 About the Author

-Melissa J. Luther, owner and founder of LookSee Information Solutions, LLC, helps small businesses create and maintain a strong Internet presence.
-She takes a multi-channel approach, with a well-optimized Web site as the center of an Internet presence that includes content creation, PPC advertising, linking and social media as appropriate.
+Melissa J Luther, owner and founder of LookSee Information Solutions, LLC, helps small businesses create and maintain a strong online presence.
+She takes a multi-channel approach, with a well-optimized Web site as the center of an online presence that includes content creation, PPC advertising, linking and social media as appropriate.